v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disabled

 - **Internet Explorer restricted zone copy and paste via script**:
-  This policy setting allows you to manage whether scripts can perform a clipboard operation (for example, cut, copy, and paste) in a specified region.
-If you enable this policy setting, a script can perform a clipboard operation.
-If you select Prompt in the drop-down box, users are queried as to whether to perform clipboard operations.
-If you disable this policy setting, a script can't perform a clipboard operation.
-If you don't configure this policy setting, a script can't perform a clipboard operation.
+  This policy setting allows you to manage whether scripts can do a clipboard operation (for example, cut, copy, and paste) in a specified region.
+If you enable this policy setting, a script can do a clipboard operation.
+If you select Prompt in the drop-down box, users are queried as to whether to do clipboard operations.
+If you disable this policy setting, a script can't do a clipboard operation.
+If you don't configure this policy setting, a script can't do a clipboard operation.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067165)

   **Default**: Disable